Michael T. Good

-Michael Timothy "Bueno" Good (born October 13, 1962) is a retired NASA astronaut, engineer and retired commissioned officer in the United States Air Force, holding the rank of Colonel.
+Michael Timothy Good (born October 13, 1962) is a retired NASA astronaut, engineer and retired commissioned officer in the United States Air Force, holding the rank of Colonel.
 Good flew aboard Space Shuttle Atlantis for its STS-125 mission.
 STS-125 was the final Hubble Space Telescope servicing mission.
 Good flew as mission specialist 2 to the International Space Station on STS-132.

 Early life

 Good was born in Parma, Ohio, but was raised in Broadview Heights.

 Good went to college and received a Bachelor of Science in aerospace engineering at the University of Notre Dame, before completing a Master of Science program there in 1986.

 He is married to the former Joan Dickinson also of Broadview Heights.
 They have three children Bryan, Jason and Shannon and two grandchildren Gavin and Braxton.

 Good graduated from Brecksville-Broadview Heights High School of Broadview Heights, Ohio, in 1980.

 He earned a Bachelor of Science in aerospace engineering from the University of Notre Dame in 1984, and a Master of Science in Aerospace Engineering from the University of Notre Dame in 1986.